-This is a general rule for Chicago as well—north of the Loop is generally rich, south of the Loop is generally poor.
+This is a general rule for Chicago as well—north of the Loop is generally rich, south of the Loop and West of the river is generally poor.
 There's a racial aspect as well: if you ride a Red Line train from one end to the other (it runs north-south roughly near Lake Michigan), you will see the racial composition of the train's passengers go from mostly white to mostly black or vice versa.

 Same with the 192 bus route in Manchester.
 Everybody gets on in the city centre.
 The majority of black Afro-Caribbean people will have left the bus by Ardwick/Longsight.
 The majority of Asian people will get off in Levenshulme.
 The people on the bus who stay on into Stockport are going to be 95% white.